- Status: Accredited

 German Ageing Survey (DEAS)

-Founded in 1996, the German Ageing Survey (DEAS) is a survey programme that examines the social, economic and health status of people in mid- and older adulthood.
+Founded in 1996, the German Ageing Survey (DEAS) is a survey program that examines the social status, economic status, and health status of people in mid- and older adulthood.
 It is run by the German Centre of Gerontology (DZA) and funded by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).
 Respondents aged 40 and above are repeatedly interviewed on their objective and subjective living conditions.
 In addition, the survey also includes tests of cognitive abilities and physical health.

 Due to its cohort-sequential longitudinal design, broad thematic spectrum, national representativity, comparatively high number of cases and a long observation period, DEAS is a unique data source for interdisciplinary research on life situations and trajectories as well as on the subjective perception and life plans of ageing and older people.